SarikTursunov/mastering-git/readme.md

-## Hello Git
+## Welcome to Git

+-This is coming from dev Simon
-- I'm adding this from 'feature-br'
+- I'm adding this from 'feature-branch'